abhayv2/Crypto-risk-monitor-databricks/README.md

 Prerequisites

-- A Databricks workspace (Free Edition can work for most demos, but features like Unity Catalog may be limited depending on your account).
+- A Databricks workspace (Free Edition).
 - A Databricks cluster or Serverless SQL warehouse with a Spark runtime that supports Delta and DLT.
 - Python 3.8+ (for local scripts / dev).
 The examples use scikit-learn and MLflow for model training.